life is an invitation read

 Do I claim complete success?
 No. Do I want to put a percentage on my success?
 No. But this is what the best of me, what I do, who I am, when I am, at my better.

-Can I, by my thoughts, beliefs, and/ or actions, affect positive change?
+Can I, by my thoughts, beliefs, and/ or actions, help bring about positive change?
 Can I improve my daily life, the lives of others, and/ or, possibly, Life itself?
+I believe I can.
 My experiences have shown me that I can.
 Given rise to the idea that perhaps we all can.

-Thoughts, and openness to trying something new-> beliefs-> how we act-> our lives and that of those in our sphere
+Thoughts and openness to trying something new-> modified beliefs-> how we act-> changes in our lives and that of those in our sphere.

 LyU essays are my attempts to tell you, the reader, about possible new routes for your life.
 Not, probably, the specifics of them; that is up to you.
 LyU tries to present ways of thinking for you which can open up your life.
 The belief system implicit in the essays: life can get/ can be better.
 Sometimes small tweaks make a big, positive difference.
 They all require allowing the possibility of better, and being willing to change, and changing.

 You do not have to enjoy, to in-joy, your life if you do not want to.
 I know people who do not.

 the most important thing 4 minute read

 Something in your life is the most important thing for you to do right now.
 What is it?

 One's attitude, one's mindset, can make the difference.
 Can make a positive difference not only in your life experience but also that of others around you.